-Required usable open space shall be intended, designed, and constructed for the outdoor use and enjoyment of the residents, and, except in the case of balconies, porches, and terraces, shall:
+- 3.18.10.1 Required usable open space shall be intended, designed, and constructed for the outdoor use and enjoyment of the residents, and, except in the case of balconies, porches, and terraces, shall: - (a) Be open to the sky and unobstructed, except for ordinary structural projections not exceeding twelve (12) feet; and - (b) Be landscaped in accordance with this Section 3.18. - 3.18.10.2 Required usable open space shall have a landscaped buffer area between such open space and any street, driveway, parking area or service area on the same lot or any adjoining lot. - 3.18.10.3 The Commission, as a Special Exception, may modify or waive the foregoing requirements when it determines that an existing landscaped area or buffer area substantially satisfies the requirements of this section, or where two (2) open spaces on separate lots adjoin and are to be used as a single open space area. - 3.18.10.4 The net area of a balcony or terrace, reserved for the exclusive use of a dwelling unit, may be counted toward meeting the required usable open space per dwelling unit, provided that such balcony or terrace: - (a) Has no side less than six (6) feet;

-- a) Be open to the sky and unobstructed, except for ordinary structural projections not exceeding twelve (12) feet; and - b) Be landscaped in accordance with Section 3.18.2. - 3.18.6 Required Usable Open Space shall have a screen or landscaped buffer between such open space and any street, driveway, parking area or service area on the same lot or any adjoining lot.
-The Commission, as a special exception, may modify or waive the foregoing requirements which it finds that an existing screen, landscaped area or landscaped buffer substantially satisfies the requirements of this section, or where two (2) open spaces on separate lots adjoin and are to be used as a single open space area. - 3.18.7 The area of a balcony or terrace, reserved for the exclusive use of a dwelling unit, may be counted at its net area in meeting the required usable open space per dwelling unit, provided such balcony or terrace: - a) has no side less than six (6) feet; - b) contains not less than 70 square feet of usable area; - c) is open for the full length of its longest dimension to a yard or court except for a protective railing.
+- (b) Contains not less than 70 square feet of usable area; - (c) Is open for the full length of its longest dimension to a yard or court except for a protective railing.